When using Xamarin, you can use the standard .NET

 AndroidClientHandler (starting with Xamarin.Android 6.1).
 There is no IDE option for defining the default handler yet but you can define it using the

-@(AndroidEnvironment) build action to define an environment variable
+@(AndroidEnvironment) build action on a text file in your Android project to define an environment variable

 XA_HTTP_CLIENT_HANDLER_TYPE to the value